tensorflow/tfx/docs/guide/index.md

 SavedModel is the recommended serialization format for serving a TensorFlow model in production, or exporting a trained model for a native mobile or JavaScript application.
-For example, to turn a model into an REST service for making predictions, you can serialize the model as a SavedModel and serve it using TensorFlow Serving.
+For example, to turn a model into a REST service for making predictions, you can serialize the model as a SavedModel and serve it using TensorFlow Serving.
 See [Serving a TensorFlow Model](https://www.tensorflow.org/serving/tutorials/Serving_REST_simple) for